inickey/shinima-pidgin-plugin/README.md

 make install
 ```

+You'll need the `libpurple-dev`, `pidgin-dev`, `libglib2.0-dev` and `libsoup2.4-dev` to compile it on Ubuntu.
+Set up appropriate libs if you using other distro.

 After installing you sould be able to see plugin in Pidgin plugins list(restart may be nessesary).
 Then just ask somebody to send you an image url and get some fun.